chimp-gateway/resilient-fetch/README.md

 });
 ```

+When in OPEN state, all requests immediately fail with a "Circuit breaker is open" error.
+After the recoveryTimeout period, the circuit goes into HALF-OPEN state and allows one request through.
+If this request succeeds, the circuit returns to CLOSED state; if it fails, the circuit opens again.

 ### Timeout

 Cancels requests that take too long to respond.
+Has special handling for fetch operations to properly abort them using AbortController.

 ```typescript
 const { fetch } = createFetchClient({